Brunei has begun phasing in a strict form of Islamic law that calls for harsh punishments including flogging, severing of limbs and stoning.

 Zarifi tells VOA that Brunei's dictatorial government makes it "essentially impossible" to discern whether the public would support the new code.

 "Remember, this is as authoritarian a one-man government as you can get.
 It has been under a state of emergency for decades.
 The sultan is the government.
-There are no other real branches of government."
+There are no other real branches of government," he said.

 Many Brunei citizens have taken to social media to criticize and ridicule the new laws.
 In response, the sultan has threatened to punish them using the criminal code.